 The estimated coefficient of the long-run relationship shows that lnFDI has positive long-run impact on economic growth in Pakistan under the study review.
 This signifies that an increase in lnFDI will lead to increase in economic growth of Pakistan.
 Increase in 1% lnFDI leads increases 0.181730 % increase in economic growth.
 Interestingly, t-statistics shows the variable is significant at 5 percent level of significance as the probability value is less than 0.05 (p-value < 0.05).
-From the statistically results, it is confidently conclude that lnFDI has positive and significant impact on economic growth of Pakistan..
-The result corroborated the findings of Chuhday et al (2010) and Mahmood & Sohail (2007).
+From the statistically results, it is confidently conclude that lnFDI has positive and significant impact on economic growth of Pakistan.
+The result corroborated the findings of Chuhday et al (2010).

-Considering the impact of Trade Openness (lnTO), it has the positive impact on economic growth as projected.
+Considering the impact of Trade Openness (lnTO) as percentage of GDP, it has the positive impact on economic growth as expected.
 However, its contribution is minimal for the period under study.
 This implies that as lnTO increases, economic growth follows suit.
 The decision is based on the probability value of the lnTO which is greater than 0.05 (p-value > 0.05).
 The estimated coefficient 0.3416 indicates long-run lnTO elasticity for economic growth is inelastic.
 The result is consistent with Maku (2013) & Nduka (2013).

-Similarly, the impact of Total Debt (lnTD) on economic growth is significant at 5% t-probability value and has the expected inverse sign.
-A 1 % rise in lnTD will cause 0.156460 declines in economic growth.
+Similarly, the impact of Total Debt ($\ln TD$) on economic growth is significant at 5% tprobability value and has the expected inverse sign.
+A 1 % rise in $\ln TD$ will cause 0.156460 declines in economic growth.
 The result is in conformity with the findings of (Amjad & khan, 2004).

-However, Inflation (lnINF) seems to negate the apriori expectation.
-The estimated long-run model shows that inflation has some positive linkage on economic growth.
+However, Inflation (InINF) seems to negate the apriori expectation.
+The estimated longrun model shows that inflation has some positive linkage on economic growth.
 This indicates that increases in inflation will lead to increase in the economic growth in case of Pakistan.
 More technically, if inflation increases by 1 percent, economic growth will increase by 1.817325%.
 T-statistics is significant at 01% level of significance as the probability value is less than 0.05 (p-value < 0.05).
-The result is inveterate by (Ali and Hussain, 2001).
+The result is confirmed by (Malik and Chowdhury, 2001).

-Domestic Saving (lnGS) also shows positive impact on growth, but statistically insignificant relationship with economic growth in Pakistan under the period reviewed.
+Domestic Saving (lnGS) also shows positive impact on economic growth, but statistically insignificant relationship with economic growth in Pakistan under the period reviewed.
 Furthermore, 1 % increase in lnDS leads to 0.113687% increase in economic growth.
 Positive linkage between (lnDS) and economic growth is also confirmed by previous study Tang and Lean (2013).

 Moreover, Gross Capital Formation (lnGCF) has positive long-run relationship with economic growth at statistically at 5% significant level.
 Interestingly, this indicates that 1 percent increase in lnGCF leads to 1.504438 increases in economic growth of Pakistan.
-The study is confirmed with preceding literature Muhammad et. al. (2010).
+The study is confirmed with previous literature Chuhday et. al. (2010).

-It is common knowledge from the literature that economic growth and political instability is deeply interconnected with each other.
-On the one hand, political instability and economic growth are directly linked with unstable political environment which eventually shrink the speed of economic growth.
-On the other hand, slow financial growth might lead bad governance and political disturbance.
+It is common knowledge from the literature that economic growth and political stability are deeply interconnected.
+On the one hand, uncertainty associated with an unstable political environment may be reduced the investment and the speed of economic growth.
+On the other hand, poor economic performance may lead to government collapse and political unrest.
 However, in Pakistan, DUM (Political Instability) is a puzzling relationship with economic growth.
 The estimate obtained shows that dictatorship have positive impact on economic growth.
 The dummy variable estimate of 0.342 is perhaps as a result of commitment to governance.
 During the regime of Zia-Ul-Haq, the overall macroeconomic performance increased tremendously.
 This is evidenced by GDP growth to about 154% with average growth rate of 6.5%, electricity production increased up to 200%.
-Similarly, inflation decreased from 13% to 7% and unemployment decreased by 27% (Shah, 2013).
+Similarly, inflation decreased from 13% to 7% and unemployment decreased by 27%.